a-schaefers/grokEmacs/README.md

 ## Announcement

+This project does not use GitHub Issues.
+Instead, please submit your improvements via Pull Request.

 I've ditched the "framework caretaker" role.
 This is now **pure minimal** Emacs - one `init.el` plus a handful of `lisp.d/` snippets.
 No user hand-holding, no layer abstractions, just Emacs the way I want it.